-But to keep you busy until those show days come around, here are our top tips for May and June.
+To keep you busy in the meanwhile, here are our top tips for May and June.
 In particular, note the advice on not planting container plants and annuals out too early.
 Remember we are still liable, in this delightful country of ours, to get late frosts in May!

 - Try and stay on top of the weeds – not always an easy task at this time of year.
 If possible, remove them before they flower and set seed (weed seeds live for a long time in the soil)